accordproject/governance/accord-project-technical-charter.md

 a.
 TSC members shall be elected after open nominations adopted by the procedures set forth in the policies of the projects.

 b.
-Any individual that have made at least one commit to any Accord Project repository is entitled to vote in the elction.
+Any individual that have made at least one commit to any Accord Project repository is entitled to vote in the election.

 ## 6. Compliance with Policies